 Residential, typically at a density of 6-34 units/acre.
-Encouraged housing types: multi-family, live-work units.
+Encouraged housing types: multifamily, live-work units.
 The design of multi-family housing should be integrated with surrounding form.
 Office to housing conversions are encouraged.

-Non-residential uses such as office/research & development/flex/light industrial and institutional uses.
+Non-residential uses such as Office/R&D/Flex/Light Industrial and institutional.